 A tart tatin is always a gorgeous pastry to look at, no matter what kind of fruit you use to make it.
 I’ve made them using apples, peaches and even pineapples before.
 Almost any fruit can be used, including one of those fruits that we all typically regard as savory: the tomato.
-Cherry tomatoes (or other small tomatoes, there are a lot out there to choose from) make a great stand in for more “traditional” tarte tatin fruits.
+This Tomato Tarte Tatin is an amazing way to showcase fresh cherry tomatoes (or other small tomatoes, there are a lot out there to choose from) for a sweet-yet-savory twist on “traditional” tarte tatin that makes a great summer side!

 It’s nice to have two options for the crust of this tart because it just means that you’re more likely to have what you need on hand to make it!
 The pie crust is a little more substantial, but may take a few minutes extra to cook completely when compared to the puff pastry.
 As a result, I recommend rolling it out to be slightly thinner than thicker.
 Regardless of which pastry you use, you should bake the crust until it is a deep golden brown.
 The tomatoes are going to give off a fair amount of liquid – though most of it turns into caramel – and you want that crust to stay nice and crisp.